shubhamchandak94/ProtographLDPC/sample-protographs/README.md

 ### Protographs

+This directory contains some sample protographs, see the [documentation](https://shubhamchandak94.github.io/ProtographLDPC/methods-sample-protographs.html) for details on the format.

 | File name | Source | rate | description | representation |
 |-----------|--------|------|-------------|----------------|
 | regular_rate_1_2 | Fig. 7(a) in [1] | 1/2 | (3,6) regular protograph code | sparse |